josephfogarty/forecast-verification/README.md

-# I promise I will continue this someday...
+## Update: I promise I will continue this someday...
-# I am currently thinking of the best way to continue this (Jupyter Notebook or other platform)
+I am currently thinking of the best way to continue this (Jupyter Notebook or other platform), as well as what content to add (even though there isn't much right now).

 # forecast-verification
 INTRODUCTION: